 - If you have any problems with the way your liver works, or if you have ever had a disease which has affected your liver.

 - If you have an underactive thyroid.

 - If you have a problem with unexplained muscle aches or pains, or if you (or a close relative) have ever had a muscle disorder.

 - If you regularly drink large amounts of alcohol.

 - If you have any problems with the way your kidneys work.

 - If you have ever had an allergic reaction to a medicine.

 - If you are taking any other medicines.
 This is particularly important because there are a number of medicines that should not be taken with simvastatin, and there are also some medicines that will affect the dose of simvastatin that your doctor prescribes for you.
-Please also make sure that your doctor knows of any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+Please also make sure that your doctor knows of any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 How to take simvastatin